Ivyyyyw/ivyyyyw.github.io/content/authors/admin/_index.md

 ### About Me
 Hi!
-I'm Yiwei, a final-year master student at [EPFL Digital Humanities](https://www.epfl.ch/schools/cdh/research-2/dhi/), previously obtaining my Bachelor degree in Statistics from [Beijing Institute of Technology](https://english.bit.edu.cn/).
+I'm Yiwei, a final-year master student at [EPFL Digital Humanities](https://www.epfl.ch/schools/cdh/research-2/dhi/).
+Previously, I obtained my Bachelor degree in Statistics from [Beijing Institute of Technology](https://english.bit.edu.cn/).

 I'm passionate about understanding how artificial intelligence systems work, with the goal of building safe AI that truly aligns with human values and behaviors.
-To achieve this, my work focus on leveraging insights from human behavior and cognitive abilities—such as social reasoning, psychology, and linguistics—to evaluate and align large language models.
+To achieve this, my work focuses on leveraging insights from human behavior and cognitive abilities—such as social reasoning, psychology, and linguistics—to evaluate and align large language models.

 Currently, I'm working with [Dr. Thibault Laugel](https://scholar.google.com/citations?user=GAKJBJYAAAAJ&hl=en) at [AXA GO Research](https://axa-rev-research.github.io/) exploring test-time intervention methods for LLM alignment.
 During my exchange at the [National Institute of Informatics](https://www.nii.ac.jp/en/) in Tokyo, I worked with [Prof. Saku Sugawara](https://penzant.net/) on evaluating LLMs' Theory of Mind reasoning in white lie understanding.
 The resulting paper [TactfulToM](https://arxiv.org/abs/2509.17054) was accepted at <em class="conference-name">EMNLP 2025 (Main)</em>.
 Previously, at [IVIA lab, ETH Zürich](https://ivia.ethz.ch/) with [Robin Chan](https://chanr0.github.io/), under the supervision of [Prof. Mennatallah El-Assady](https://el-assady.com/) and [Prof. Frédéric Kaplan](https://people.epfl.ch/frederic.kaplan?lang=en), I was trying to better understand LLMs and human's handling of ambiguity.